Strategies to Increase Your First Pass Match Rate

 The second iPollingTM question asked about the relative priority of making improvements to the First Pass Match Rate within Accounts Payable.
 Not surprisingly, 45% of companies see this as a critical issue, with 20% of companies identifying this opportunity as a low priority, either due to being satisfied with their progress in this area or due to more pressing issues.

 Below are some of the comments added by Peeriosity members:

-- I’m not a huge fan of this metric because flawed invoices can come in and be included as first pass match if the deficiency is corrected on the same day.
-We are happy with maintaining the 93.4% rate we have achieved in North America, but are more focused on finding ways to improve touchless processing.
+- I’m not a huge fan of this metric because flawed invoices can come in and be included as a first pass match if the deficiency is corrected on the same day.
+We are happy with maintaining the 93.4% rate we have achieved in North America but are more focused on finding ways to improve touchless processing.

-- This metric is tracked only within our Asia shared service operations, covering China, Malaysia, Singapore and Vietnam and applies to paper based invoices scanned through our OCR system.
+- This metric is tracked only within our Asia shared service operations, covering China, Malaysia, Singapore and Vietnam and applies to paper-based invoices scanned through our OCR system.
 Improving the metric is a current initiative, but we also track what % of such invoices required only 1-field or 2-field corrections as even those are significantly faster than manual data entry.
 ERS is not used due to compliance issues in the region.
 We do not track this metric for EDI “invoices” as this represents only 15% of the total volume and the match rate is much higher.

 What is your company’s First Pass Match Rate?
 Is enough attention being placed on improving your company’s performance in this area?

 Who are your peers and how are you collaborating with them?